osl-incubator/sugar/docs/index.md

 specify any extra parameter to access them.

-For extra commands, we are gathering them into a profile/plugin called `ext`, so you can access them using something like: `sugar ext restart`.
+For extra commands, we are gathering them into a profile/plugin called `ext`, so you can access them using something like: `sugar compose-ext restart`.

 The current available **ext** commands are: